Maison Raday

 The Cuvées in Detail

-Ramosa Ripa — Brut Nature 2019
+Ramosa Ripa: Brut Nature 2019

 Limited edition of 1,562 bottles, vinified from 50% Chardonnay and 50% Pinot Noir each.
 Tirage in June 2019, disgorgement in June 2022 after three years on the lees.
 The champagne shows a direct, intense lime impression with fine salinity and chalky minerality, plus light brioche notes.
-Ten months in wooden barrels have given the wine structure without dominating it.
+Ten months in wooden barrels gave the wine structure without dominating it.

 50% Chardonnay, 50% Pinot Noir · 0 g/l · 36 months aging · Base 2019